 The risk of intussusception after a rotavirus vaccine is very small and the risks from rotavirus infection are much larger.
-The benefits of immunisation against rotavirus exceed the risk of intussusception.
+Generally, the benefits of immunisation against rotavirus are considered to exceed the risk of intussusception.

 Although the risk of intussusception after rotavirus immunisation is very small, it is recommended that parents seek medical advice if their baby develops intermittent crying/screaming episodes, pull their knees towards their chest and vomit, or develop pink or red coloured jelly-like stools.